Designating warfarin waste

 - Under the dangerous waste rules, accumulating more than 2.2 pounds (or 1 liter) of any P-listed waste will make you a large quantity generator with additional requirements.

-- Under the Interim Pharmaceutical Waste Policy, the listed waste will not count towards your generator status if it is sent to a RCRA-permitted incinerator as RCRA hazardous waste on a Uniform Hazardous Waste Manifest.
+- Under the Interim Pharmaceutical Waste Policy, the listed waste will not count towards your generator category if it is sent to a RCRA-permitted incinerator as RCRA hazardous waste on a Uniform Hazardous Waste Manifest.

 State-only dangerous waste